 Start by melting the butter in a pan on the stove or in the microwave until fully melted.

-Weigh the flour into the Thermomix bowl and add the baking powder, bi-carb soda, salt and sugar (if using).
+Weigh the flour into the Thermomix bowl and add the baking powder, bi-carb soda, salt and sugar.

 Add the buttermilk, eggs and melted butter into the Thermomix bowl.